 There is no single job training approach that is right for all workers.
 Having access to accurate and up-to-date labor market data provided by MERIC and other sources, as well as information and guidance about career and training opportunities, helps our customers customize a plan through more informed education and employment decisions.
 Our local education and training institutions provide classroom skills upgrades, both short term certifications and degree programs.
 Many of our WIOA partners and local community partners contribute to the Southeast Region strengths.

 The Southeast Region provides a local presence to our business communities, not only within Job Center locations, but outreach efforts.
-The WDB’s Business Outreach/ Marketing Specialist & Outreach Trainers are meeting with businesses to share our services and provide assistance with hiring events, job postings, etc. WDB Business Outreach/Marketing Specialist & Outreach Training staff have become the face of the WDB.
+The WDB’s Business Outreach/ Marketing Specialist & Outreach Trainers RES Manager is meeting with businesses to share our services and provide assistance with hiring events, job postings, etc. WDB RES Manager staff have become the face of the WDB.

 Weaknesses: